Area of focus

 Finnish Institute for Health and Welfare and Imperial College London

-Alzheimer´s Drug Discovery Foundation and Part the Cloud – Gates Partnership Grant Program at Alzheimer´s Association
+Alzheimer´s Drug Discovery Foundation, Part the Cloud – Gates Partnership Grant Program at Alzheimer´s Association, Alzheimerfonden, and the Office of ALF of the Swedish Research Council.

 A randomized clinical trial investigating the effects of a high fat-low carbohydrate diet on cognition and healthy brain aging